group of women with arms around each other

 Don’t include statistics.
 We understand that statistics can be powerful, but they are also hard to verify.
 We encourage you to find other ways to illustrate your point.

-• suggest or encourage illegal activity
+• Content that suggests or encourages illegal activity

 Submit my blog post

-Blog submissions must include the following:
+Blog submissions must include:

 • First and last name (legal name)